AFRICAN AMERICAN HERITAGE WALKING TOUR OF CAPE MAY

 The Center for Community Arts presents an entertaining and informative walking tour.
 Hidden in plain sight among Cape May's Victorian beauty are stories of blacks-only beaches and USO, the thriving African American businesses, social and religious community and the fate of the segregated Franklin Street School.

-Thursdays and Saturdays at 11:00 AM, June through September 9th.
+Thursdays and Saturdays ONLY at 11:00 AM, starting june 27th.
 No reservations necessary.
 Join us at 10:45 at 717 Franklin Street.
-The tour is an hour to an hour and one-half.
+The tour is an hour to an hour and one-half of easy walking.
 The cost is $10 for adults, $7 for children under the age of 12.

 UNDERGROUND RAILROAD TROLLEY TOUR IN CAPE MAY